OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. On the same page, choose the **Grant admin consent for [tenant name]** button, and then select **Yes** for the confirmation that appears.

-## Register the client code as an SPA app for fallback authentication
+## Register the client as a Single-Page Application (SPA) for fallback authentication

 The add-in also needs to support a fallback authentication approach if SSO is unavailable, or fails.
-To do this you need an app registration that returns a valid access token for the middle-tier when the access token cannot be retrieved through SSO.
+To do this you need an app registration that returns a valid access token for the middle-tier server when the access token cannot be retrieved through SSO.
+The client code is a Single-Page Application (SPA), so this requires a separate registration with SPA details.

 1. Navigate to the [Azure portal - App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your app.